 People often ask – where do these World-Class OEE numbers come from?

 The answer is simple.
-Seiichi Nakajima led the introduction of TPM, OEE and the in the early 1970s while at the Japanese Institute of Plant Maintenance.
+Seiichi Nakajima led the introduction of TPM, OEE and the Six Big Losses in the early 1970s while at the Japanese Institute of Plant Maintenance.
 In his 1984 book, Introduction to TPM (translated to English and published in 1988 by Productivity Press), Seiichi Nakajima included the above four “world-class” numbers.

 Seiichi defined these numbers, based on his practical experience, as minimums for which companies should strive.
 He also noted that all of the companies winning the Distinguished Plant Prize, awarded annually in Japan to plants that had successfully implemented TPM, had OEE scores in excess of 85%.